ibm-cloud-docs/openshift/openshift_images.md

 ## Using {{site.data.keyword.registrylong_notm}}
 {: #openshift_iccr}

-If you want to use images that are stored in your remote private {{site.data.keyword.registrylong_notm}} `icr.io` domain names, you must create image pull secrets for each global and regional registry.
+By default, your Red Hat OpenShift on IBM Cloud cluster is set up to pull images from the remote, private {{site.data.keyword.registrylong_notm}} `icr.io` domains in the `default` project.
+If you want to use images that are stored in {{site.data.keyword.registrylong_notm}} for other projects, you must create image pull secrets for each global and regional registry.
 Then, add the image pull secrets to each project, and to a service account for each project or to each deployment.
 {: shortdesc}

 For more information, see the following topics in the {{site.data.keyword.containershort_notm}} docs.